Thursday, 3 October 2024

 29 August - Khao Khan Song

 Even though I say Khao Khan Song, I am not sure it is the name of the town, village or guesthouse as everything is written in Thai.
 I might have left too much in a hurry as a few outstanding tasks remained.
 Fortunately, just about anything can be done online.
-Since I had the luxury of a room with a chair and table as well as a veranda with a resident cat, staying put was a good idea.
-My online business took the best part of the day, and once everything was done, it was already 5 pm, and I ambled to the supermarket for my evening meal and beer.
+Since I had the luxury of a room with a chair and table as well as a veranda with a resident cat, I thought staying put was a good idea.
+My online business took the best part of the day, and once everything was done, it was already 5 p.m. and I ambled to the supermarket for my evening meal and beer.

 30 August – Khao Khan Song – Bang Khla – 84 km

-By morning I saddled my old iron horse land returned to the busy main road.
-Luckily, the road was new and had a generous shoulder almost as wide as the vehicle lanes.
-I veered off onto a more minor route only once, but my euphoria was short-lived as the path petered out.
 I picked up a tailwind and blitzed it to charming Bang Khla, situated on the Bang Pakong River, without being rained on.
 That said, it started raining just as I cycled into town, and I pulled into the first available accommodation, resulting in my paying a tad more than usual, but I was rewarded with a lovely spacious room with aircon and hot water for $14.
-At least I'm out of the madness and looking forward to the ride north, as there's plenty to see with a good mix of natural beauty and cultural heritage.
+At least I was out of the madness and looking forward to the ride north, as there's plenty to see with a good mix of natural beauty and cultural heritage.

 31 August – Bang Kla – Nakhon Nayok – 90 km

 In the morning, I first cycled a few kilometres to Wat Pho Bang Khla, believed to have been built during the reign of King Taksin the Great (between 1767 and 1782).
-The temple's architecture bears the influence of Ayutthaya and Rattanakosin-period.
+The temple's architecture bears the influence of the Ayutthaya and Rattanakosin-period.
 The most interesting thing, though, is the temple's resident fruit bats, which reside in the trees within the temple grounds.

 Next, I visited the floating market, which isn’t much of a floating market but rather resembles a food market on the banks of the river.
 My next stop was at Wat Pak Nam Jolo, another historical temple believed to have been built 200 years ago.
 From Bang Kla, a lovely ride took me along the Bang Pakong River.

 Around midday, I felt hungry and stopped at a roadside shelter for a bite to eat.
 A very surprised lady quickly prepared a delicious meal of rice and spicy vegetables topped with a fried egg.
 All this happened without me speaking Thai or the lady any English.
-Hahaha
+Hahaha!

 1 September – Nakhon Nayok – 50 km

-I had a delightful ride along my chosen route, which followed the boundaries of the National Park and led me through small communities.
-In these communities, it seemed like all the women were either using a mortar and pestle or cooking up something delicious in a wok, some so potent it made me sneeze.
-The road was lined with frangipani trees, and the air was filled with the smell of freshly cut grass.
-I didn't have a specific plan or destination, so I followed the signs to the Pask Chonlasit Dam.
+The road was lined with frangipani trees and the air was filled with the smell of freshly cut grass.
+I didn't have a specific plan or destination in mind, so I followed the signs to the Pasak Chonlasit Dam.
 Since it was a Monday, there was only one other cyclist and a couple from elsewhere in Thailand at the campsite.
 They later came and asked if they could have a picture with me.
 It seems like I must make quite an impression!
-LOL
+LOL.

 I woke up early, as the other cyclist in the camp was up at an ungodly hour.
 If you've ever slept in a hiking hut, you probably know the sound of those plastic bags.
 I always want to ask, “What are you looking for?”
-Hahaha.
-Then he started listening to his music, which must have sounded quite soothing to him as he relaxed, looking out over the dam.
+Hahaha!
+Then he started listening to his music, which must have sounded quite soothing to him as he relaxed looking out over the dam.
 Unfortunately, sound travels very well in environments like that, so I was also up at the crack of dawn.
 LOL.

 4 September – Sa Kruat – Windy Guesthouse.
 Si Thep - 30 km

-I woke up early feeling well-rested and decided to visit the nearby Si Thep Historical Park.
+I woke up early, feeling well-rested and decided to visit the nearby Si Thep Historical Park.
 This archaeological site covers the ancient city of Si Thep, which was inhabited from the third to fifth century CE until the thirteenth century.
 Si Thep was one of the largest city-states in the plains of Central Thailand.
 In 2023, it was added to the World Heritage List as The Ancient Town of Si Thep.

 After visiting the park, I checked into a guesthouse across the road to do laundry and fix the slow leak in the back wheel of my bicycle.
-Later, I cycled 1.5 km to a supermarket and unexpectedly got caught in a heavy downpour.
+Later, I cycled 1.5 kilometres to a supermarket and unexpectedly got caught in a heavy downpour.
 I waited at a shelter for about 10 minutes before continuing to the shop in the sunshine.
 Weird.

 5 September – Windy Guesthouse, Si Thep – Haus Luneburg, Phakdi Chumphon – 88 km

 I first rode to Wichian Buri to buy a new inner tube because I had discarded one and I like to keep two spares.
 The people there were incredibly friendly.
 They not only directed me to a shop where I could buy what I needed but also gave me two bottles of water.
 This was very helpful since I ended up needing more water than I had expected due to the heat and the steep climb.
-Despite the high temperature, the ride was amazing.
-I can't seem to stick to a main road, and I soon found myself on a narrow secondary road passing through small communities.
-After crossing the pass, I encountered an ice cream vendor and couldn't resist buying some.
-It was served with sticky rice, small scoops of ice cream, peanuts, and a dash of condensed milk!
-Fuelled by the sugar, I sped down the road, where I came to a screeching halt at Haus Luneburg, a lovely guesthouse with a swimming pool.
-I didn't waste any time unloading the bike before jumping into the pool with a Chang beer in hand.

 6 September - Haus Luneburg – Resort roadside cottages – 103 km

-Again, I was blessed with a stunning ride, Route 2037 has been an absolute delight to cycle.
-My path was littered with tiny hamlets, always with a temple a school and a market.
-Midway, the weather came in, and in bucketing rain, I continued as it wasn’t cold.
+Again, I was blessed with a stunning ride.
+Route 2037 has been an absolute delight to cycle.
+My path was littered with tiny hamlets, always with a temple, a school and a market.
+Midway, the weather came in, and in bucketing rain I continued as it wasn’t cold.
 The rain soon abated, and I continued until spotting roadside cottages.
-Even though it was early, it looked like more rain ahead, and I called it a day.
-Stopping so early also meant there wasn’t much to do, and I did the dreaded laundry and went in search of a tap to wash off the mud from the bike.

 7 - 8 September -Roadside cottage – Khon Kaen – 110 km

 I think I wore a permanent grin today as it was yet another fantastic ride through the countryside.
-The weather was great; the rice paddies were green, the corn stood high, and I counted myself among the luckiest people on the planet.
+The weather was great, the rice paddies were green, the corn stood high, and I counted myself among the luckiest people on the planet.
 The kilometres ticked by effortlessly, and not even the village dogs gave chase.
 With a stiff breeze on my back, I ambled through numerous settlements and colourful temples until reaching Khon Kaen, where I planned to stay for two days to do the necessary chores.

 By evening, I stopped at the night market, where I found little for vegetarians except some freshly made French fries.
 Fearing it wouldn’t be enough, I also bought a pizza, which cost the same as my room.
 Well, if you want to eat foreign food, it's always costly.